Cerutti Mastodon site: Criticism

 No human bones were found, and the claims of tools and bone processing have been described as "not plausible".
-Michael R. Waters commented that "To demonstrate such early occupation of the Americas requires the presence of unequivocal stone artefacts.
+Michael R. Waters commented, "To demonstrate such early occupation of the Americas requires the presence of unequivocal stone artefacts.
 There are no unequivocal stone tools associated with the bones... this site is likely just an interesting paleontological locality."
 Chris Stringer said that "extraordinary claims require extraordinary evidence - each aspect requires the strongest scrutiny," adding that "High and concentrated forces must have been required to smash the thickest mastodon bones, and the low energy depositional environment seemingly provides no obvious alternative to humans using the heavy cobbles found with the bones."

-Another 2017 paper by eight anthropologists including Tom Dillehay, David J. Meltzer, Richard Klein, Vance T. Holliday and Jon M. Erlandson pointed out the ample supply of good stone for making tools in the area, saying that "the absence of clearly modified chipped stone tools at the CML is damning".
+Another 2017 paper by eight anthropologists including Tom Dillehay, David J. Meltzer, Richard Klein, Vance T. Holliday, and Jon M. Erlandson pointed out the ample supply of good stone for making tools in the area, saying that "the absence of clearly modified chipped stone tools at the CML is damning".
 They argued that nothing has yet been found to prove that there were hominins in the Americas before ~50 kya.

-The claim that the stone tools were created by a human was also challenged by a former CalTrans land surveyor, who suggested that the site was affected by heavy earth moving construction.
-Ferrell believes that “the raking of the steel teeth on the excavator bucket across the site dragged the cobbles identified as anvils and hammer stones onto the site from the north, and could also account for the fragmentation of some of those cobbles, and the molar which was broken into three parts”.
-Furthermore, he states that the impact of the dump trucks would have had “compressive and distorting effects on the sediments and materials enclosed in them” It has further been argued that the man-made fractures on the remains themselves were a result of the construction.
+The claim that the stone tools were created by a human was also challenged by a former Caltrans land surveyor, who suggested that the site was affected by heavy earth moving construction.
+Ferrell believes that "the raking of the steel teeth on the excavator bucket across the site dragged the cobbles identified as anvils and hammer stones onto the site from the north, and could also account for the fragmentation of some of those cobbles, and the molar which was broken into three parts".
+Furthermore, he states that the impact of the dump trucks would have had "compressive and distorting effects on the sediments and materials enclosed in them" It has further been argued that the man-made fractures on the remains themselves were a result of the construction.

-Thomas Deméré however in response to critiques states that many of the critics have not examined the bones themselves and that their critique is based on "long-distance interpretations of our data" and that other hypothesis do not take into account of all of the evidence found.
+Thomas Deméré, in response to critiques, states that many of the critics have not examined the bones themselves and that their critique is based on "long-distance interpretations of our data" and that other hypotheses do not take into account all of the evidence found.

-Another issue surrounding the findings concluded in the 2017 Nature article and its critics according to Fisher, one of the authors on this paper is that the critics want indisputable proof that human agency was involved in these modifications which he states is an "unrealistic standard".